 Find something to make you laugh – Ok so this one is hard for me.
 I hate my teeth so I usually smile close lipped.
 BUT I’ve realized that I look pretty natural if someone makes me laugh.
 At the very least, it makes my close lipped smile more genuine.
 Some of you guys have gorgeous smiles, perfect teeth and beautiful laughing faces so be proud of those!
 They will make your travel photos so much fun as you’ll look like you’re having a blast exploring various parts of the world.

-Use props around you – But be warned they might make your photo look more staged.
+Use props around you – Be warned that props might make your photo look more staged.
 I personally prefer having props whether it’s flowers, books, fruit or my handbag.
 I think it adds so much to a photo that I don’t mind looking a little more posed.
 But how do you pose for photos when there are no props?
 Sometimes I bring my own (like I said, a handbag is a great trick for posing naturally as most of us gals carry them all the time) or I use what’s around me.

 Do you – I think the most important thing to keep in mind while shooting natural shots is do what you would normally do.
 If you’re at a shop, pick up a hat and look at it.
 If you’re at the ocean, take a stroll.
 If you’re in a beautiful location, admire the landscape in front of you.
 Be in the moment!
 And above all, don’t think about all those people staring at you; you’ll probably never see them again and really, who cares what they think!